 We have made a request to the Lands and Survey Department but we had not received a response as at the time this article went to press.
 I hope to bring you news on this important apparent change in my next update.

 The issue of valuations

 With current property values tracking behind reality in some areas of the Cayman Islands, I am troubled that valuations are not keeping pace with the true market value of some properties in certain areas right now.

-As I have written above frequently in recently months, property prices along the Seven Mile Beach corridor, as well as other areas, have increased rapidly over the past year or so in response to increasing demand and decreasing supply.
-Undoubtedly, the true market value of properties in these areas of Grand Cayman have gone up and I believe that valuers have got caught behind the curve in this respect.
-I believe that Cayman banks needs to be receptive to this challenge.
-We need ensure that valuations keep up with current market prices, so that potential buyers are fully aware of the cost of their prospective new home before they begin the negotiation process, especially when considering bank financing.
+As I have written above frequently in recently months, property prices along the Seven Mile Beach corridor, as well as other areas, has increased rapidly over the past year or so in response to increasing demand and decreasing supply.
+Undoubtedly, the true market value of properties in these areas of Grand Cayman has gone up and I believe that valuers have got caught behind the curve in this respect.
+I believe that Cayman banks need to be receptive to this challenge.
+We need to ensure that valuations keep up with current market prices, so that potential buyers are fully aware of the cost of their prospective new home before they begin the negotiation process, especially when considering bank financing.